Randagodron/simracing_companion/README.md

 Soon !
 But this will be released in a separate repository.

 I have build a dash screen based on the [STMicroelectronics Discovery STM32F746NG demo board](https://www.st.com/en/evaluation-tools/32f746gdiscovery.html), using [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) for the development of the embedded software, and [TouchGFX](https://www.st.com/en/development-tools/touchgfxdesigner.html) for the development of the GUI.
-The case is made from laser cut wood from a console2 design in [boxes.py](https://www.festi.info/boxes.py/?language=en).
+The case is made from laser cut wood.
+Design is modified version of console2 in [boxes.py](https://www.festi.info/boxes.py/?language=en).

 ![External dashboard](/assets/dash_external.jpg)